epfl-fsd/oslf/README.md

 -   Price comparison between different campus locations
 -   Rating system for fries quality and portion size
 -   Special offers and "fries of the day" notifications
--   Filter by location (Esplanade, Quartier Nord, Satellight, etc.)
+-   Filter by location (Esplanade, Quartier Nord, Satellite, etc.)
 -   Opening hours and lunch rush hours information

 ### Built With